 As Mihnea wrote [ro, html], the movie doesn’t reach its potential climax.
 The end is predictable and happy, defusing some of the tension built by the screenwriters.
 As a matter of fact, Razvan Radulescu and Melissa de Raaf said they considered the ending to be dramatic enough.
-I am wondering what if Michael Haneke [en, wiki] would have directed this script… Besides that, it’s simply brilliant.
+I wonder if Michael Haneke [en, wiki] would have directed this script… Besides that, it’s simply brilliant.
 It is the best Romanian tragicomedy since Lucian Pintilie’s Terminus Paradis [en, html].

 You can actually find a lot of movies in this one.
-There are so many essential and complex truths underlined that the authors should be commended for delivering such a brilliant story so simple, so relevant, without consulting a psychologist.
+There are so many essential and complex truths underlined that the authors should be commended for delivering such a brilliant story, so simple, so relevant, without consulting a psychologist.

-The cat with the broken leg (I won’t say where the cat broke her leg, it’s too brilliant) really takes up the cherry off the top of the cake for the apartment developing climax.
+The cat with the broken leg (I won’t say where the cat broke her leg, it’s too brilliant) really takes up the cherry off the top of the cake for the apartment-developing climax.

 Judging the time based on an unset clock, coming to check-in only half an hour before, and not showing any hurry is simply stupid.
-It’s been a real tour de force for Ozana Oancea to credibly assess and show such an “in time” approach for her character.
+It’s been a real tour de force for Ozana Oancea to credibly assess and offer such an “in time” approach for her character.

 *****END OF SPOILER ALERT*****

 Without emphasizing it, the script also underlies and masterfully explains the drama of the Romanian with the soul in two countries, never gaining emotional stability from a clear identity, never making peace with the past.
-Still, Felicia does not come to Romania having any illusions of changing something for the better, but she IS choosing Romania over other vacation destinations.
+Still, Felicia does not come to Romania having any illusions of changing something for the better, but she chooses Romania over other vacation destinations.
 She simply comes to visit her relatives, actually never getting herself psychologically separated from that part of her identity.
 Actually, coming back to Romania, she visits a part of her soul, but all she’s feeling is emptiness.
 The bitter emptiness and sorrow for the abyss of communication between her and her parents.
-The non-existence of a spiritual deeper connection, for the real truth she’s been avoiding is her parents are dead inside.
+The non-existence of a spiritual deeper connection, for the essential truth she’s been avoiding is her parents are dead inside.

-As I started analyzing it from the personal development (time management, NLP) standpoint, I have to mention “Felicia, first of all” is the kind of movie to be watched and analyzed also from the perspective of the Transactional Analysis “please people” driver.
+As I started analyzing it from the personal development (time management, NLP) standpoint, I have to mention “Felicia, first of all,” is the kind of movie to be watched and also analyzed from the perspective of the Transactional Analysis “please people” driver.